BOOKS BY LORILN ROBERTS VISIT LORILYN'S WEBSITE BY CLICKING ON THE LINK TO THE LEFT TO LEARN MORE ABOUT HER BOOKS.

 My desire is that the reader will be stirred—emotionally renewed and batteries charged, believing if God can do the impossible for me, he can do the same for him.
 God can heal infected wounds, redeem broken dreams, and convince the skeptic to believe in miracles.
 None of us should live as though we have no hope, and Children of Dreams is a testimony to God’s grace, reassuring the reader that where there is God, there is always hope.

 Children of Dreams won bronze in the 2016 Readers Favorite Book Awards for Memoir.
-You purchase from Amazon in Kindle, print, or audio format, click here.
+To purchase from Amazon in Kindle, print, or audio format, click here.

 Tuesday, September 26, 2017